Mark Foley (Cork hurler): Club career

-Inter-county
+Inter-county career

 Foley first played for Cork as a member of the minor team on 11 May 1983.
 He was introduced as a substitute in Cork's narrow 2–13 to 1-15 Munster semi-final defeat by Limerick.

 After missing the 1984 championship due to a broken jaw, Foley was back the following year as a member of the starting fifteen.
 A 1–13 to 1–8 defeat of Tipperary secured a centenary year Munster medal.
 Wexford provided the opposition in the subsequent All-Ireland decider on 1 September 1985.
 A 3–10 to 0–12 victory gave him an All-Ireland Minor Hurling Championship medal.

 In 1987 Foley was a late addition to the Cork junior team that faced Wexford in the All-Ireland decider on 25 July 1987.
 A narrow 3–11 to 2–13 victory gave Cork the victory and secured an All-Ireland medal for Foley.

 The following Foley was at full-forward on the Cork under-21 team.
 He won a Munster medal that year following a 4–12 to 1–7 defeat of Limerick.
 Cork subsequently faced Kilkenny in the All-Ireland decider on 11 September 1988.
 Played in St. Brendan's Park, Birr to commemorate the centenary of the very first senior All-Ireland final being played there, Cork triumphed by 4–12 to 1–5, with Foley winning an All-Ireland Under-21 Hurling Championship medal.

 After being included and subsequently omitted from the Cork senior panel in 1987 and 1988, Foley made his senior championship debut on 4 June 1989 in an 0-18 apiece Munster semi-final draw with Waterford.